Using Varjo Base

 |Disable headset buttons||Disables the headset buttons, so that the viewer can focus on the immersive experience while the presenter controls headset features from Varjo Base.|

 |Disable mouse in headset||Disables the mouse in the headset, so that the mouse works on your computer only and cannot be used to control the Menu inside the headset.|

 |Disable notifications in headset||Disables notifications in the headset to keep the immersive experience free of distractions.

 Note that error messages are still displayed in the headset.

 |Optimize performance||Improves performance by shutting down those Varjo processes that are not needed run the current application.|

-The status of your devices is displayed in the status area in Varjo Base.
+The tracking status of your headset is displayed in the status area in Varjo Base.
 If you use SteamVR™ Tracking, your base stations and optional controllers are listed as well.